Due to recent criteria changes, we are temporarily unable to recruit overseas candidates who require a Skilled Migrant Category Visa (SMCV).

-Once all the above is successfully completed, you will be eligible to enlist into the NZDF and an enlistment date will be agreed.
+Once all the above is successfully completed, you will be eligible to enlist in the NZDF and an enlistment date will be agreed upon.
 The NZDF is unable to enlist personnel until they are completely discharged from their current service obligations, including any reserve liability and terminal or resettlement leave.
 This normally entails an enlistment date the day after the terminal date, or later, as agreed.
-Please note that you should not resign from your service until you have met the above criteria (i.e. passed the full medical and security clearance assessments, as well as gained a NZ Residence class visa).

 Roles available to overseas applicants

-Only certain vacancies are open to overseas applicants, these are listed in the table below:
+Only certain vacancies are open to overseas applicants.

 Coming to New Zealand